 3. Tutoring gifted students to help them become active learners

 If gifted students have been in situations where learning new things is easy they might never have a chance to develop useful learning skills.
 The early school years might be easy for gifted students, but if they have been able to do well by sitting passively in class then this could pose a problem once they enter secondary and University level courses that require them to know how to learn more difficult material.
 Tutoring is one way for gifted students to learn how to learn more difficult subjects outside of the classroom.
 Tutoring sessions help develop study skills that will help the student once they continue on to higher education.

 4. How can tutoring gifted students benefit the rest of the classroom?

-Some gifted students struggle with behavioral issues at school because they are not being challenged by some of the school subjects.
+Some gifted students struggle with behavioural issues at school because they are not being challenged by some of the school subjects.
 Being bored in class might cause them to become a ‘know it’ all or to talk with their friends during lessons.
 Acting out in class does not only affect the gifted student, but it also becomes a distraction to the rest of the class.
 By arranging tutoring for the gifted student they can have their own individual assignments to work on possibly during class time.
 This type of arrangement would first have to be discussed with the classroom teacher.